crazy-max/docker-matomo/README.md

 ### Sticky sessions

 On a HA environment, **enable backend sticky sessions** on your load balancer.
-It's required while installing plugins for example.

 ### Cron